Guide to floating mouse cages

 Clean the cage with a soft cloth soaked in water and mild detergent.
 Alternatively, use a 70% ethanol solution.
 Other disinfectants have strong lasting smells that repel mice.

-Do not machine-wash or autoclave, do not use abrasive washing materials.
+Do not machine-wash or autoclave, and do not use abrasive washing materials.

 While using large carbon fiber cages, do not leave any liquid in the cage for a long time.
 The liquids may penetrate through the carbon fibers and damage the foam layer of the cage’s bottom.